+86 1510-529-7925 [email protected]

 扭曲机器乐队 Horrible lighting conditions means I was shooting at ISO 6400 so the images had to be converted to black and white.
 I had no complaints about the image being too noisy from my editors and the picture was published by a couple of newspapers covering the event.

 Shooting manually means being able to shoot and change settings quickly and accurately.
-You got to be able to change the settings of your camera without looking at it.
+You have to be able to change the settings of your camera without looking at it.
 You must master your camera to be able to shoot quickly under pressure.

 Difficult shooting situations